I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensorclassextension-initialize.md

 <p> </p>

 ## -remarks
 <p>First, create the sensor class extension by calling the COM CoCreateInstance method, and then call Initialize.
-We recommend that you perform these initialization steps when called by UMDF in <a href="https://msdn.microsoft.com/library/windows/hardware/ff556766">IPnpCallbackHardware::OnPrepareHardware</a>.
+We recommend that you perform these initialization steps when called by UMDF in <a href="umdf.ipnpcallbackhardware_onpreparehardware">IPnpCallbackHardware::OnPrepareHardware</a>.
 After Initialize returns, the driver must be ready to receive callbacks from the sensor class extension.
-The sensor class extension calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff545633">ISensorDriver::OnGetSupportedSensorObjects</a> during initialization.
+The sensor class extension calls <a href="sensors.isensordriver_ongetsupportedsensorobjects">ISensorDriver::OnGetSupportedSensorObjects</a> during initialization.
 Your driver must be ready to return values for all required properties and data fields before it calls Initialize.</p>

-<p>Because the class extension calls your driver during initialization, this method can also return HRESULTs that your driver returns from <a href="https://msdn.microsoft.com/library/windows/hardware/ff545633">ISensorDriver::OnGetSupportedSensorObjects</a>.</p>

-<p>First, create the sensor class extension by calling the COM CoCreateInstance method, and then call Initialize.
-We recommend that you perform these initialization steps when called by UMDF in <a href="https://msdn.microsoft.com/library/windows/hardware/ff556766">IPnpCallbackHardware::OnPrepareHardware</a>.
-After Initialize returns, the driver must be ready to receive callbacks from the sensor class extension.
-The sensor class extension calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff545633">ISensorDriver::OnGetSupportedSensorObjects</a> during initialization.
-Your driver must be ready to return values for all required properties and data fields before it calls Initialize.</p>

-<p>Because the class extension calls your driver during initialization, this method can also return HRESULTs that your driver returns from <a href="https://msdn.microsoft.com/library/windows/hardware/ff545633">ISensorDriver::OnGetSupportedSensorObjects</a>.</p>
+<p>Because the class extension calls your driver during initialization, this method can also return HRESULTs that your driver returns from <a href="sensors.isensordriver_ongetsupportedsensorobjects">ISensorDriver::OnGetSupportedSensorObjects</a>.</p>

 ## -requirements
 <table>